 While millions of people come to Southern Utah for Zion National Park, unique hiking experiences outside the park boundary often go overlooked.
 The deep slot canyons of Zion are no doubt the most impressive, but the mouths of these unfold into vast expanses of more canyon country in the surrounding desert.
 Getting out into the distance is the only way to fully see the contrast of Zion’s white and yellow cliffs towering over red rock creations all around.

-Gooseberry Mesa is positioned to have vantage of it all, and the wind-sculpted rock surface atop this large plateau creates a world all its own.
+Gooseberry Mesa, a short drive from nearby Hurricane, Utah, is positioned to have vantage of it all, and the wind-sculpted rock surface atop this large plateau creates a world all its own.
 This gem of BLM land is most well known as a mountain biking destination and attracts riders from all over the world.
 Undulating slickrock and tight cliffside tracks make for a thrilling time on wheels, but the big-picture scenery is best admired on foot, allowing time to take it all in.
 Looking up reveals the tall, white sentinels of Zion, the red spires of Eagle Crags, the verdant Virgin River Valley, sandy hills surrounding St. George, and seasonally snow-capped summits of distant mountains.
-Looking down can find wildlife like lizards, hares, snakes, deer, and coyotes as well as finer scenery like blooming cacti, wildflowers, and tiny fossils.
+Looking down from Gooseberry Mesa one can find wildlife and scenery like:

 Hikers should also be attentive to the presence of mountain bikers, who may come around blind corners and over hilltops at high speed.
 Listen for them coming and be prepared to quickly yield the right of way.
 There are enough trails here to spread out the traffic, however, so there is generally plenty of space to share.